shahules786/Twitter-Sentiment/README.md

 ![basic](https://user-images.githubusercontent.com/25312635/96710969-71dbb100-13ba-11eb-9756-651384688a8b.gif)

-- You can also train your own mode with custom dataset and your choice of word embedding,
+- **You can train your own model with custom dataset and your choice of word embedding**

 ```python